turtlegrammar/faconne/README.md

 (filter' #(< % 5) [3 4 5 6]) ;; => [3 4]

-;; plum is intelligent enough to check if predicates are true ;; as soon as all symbols used in them are defined.
+;; gepopo is intelligent enough to check if predicates are true ;; as soon as all symbols used in them are defined.
 For example, this ;; terminates instantly:
 (p/transform {:infinite (range)}